 The new focus was on the all oval ASCAR series, with an additional feature being the yearly visit of the British Superbike Championship for a race on the road course.
 However, a disastrous 2003 event spelled the end of the bike event.
 White 'safety' lines that had been painted to denote out-of-bounds portions of the track proved extremely low grip, causing one errant rider to crash and destroy his bike.
 Qualifying was cancelled as track workers worked to removed the offending lines.
 It was no surprise when the series elected not to return in subsequent seasons.

-A Northern Irish consortium bought out Pover and Dickinson in 2006 and slowly the circuit's fortunes began to turn.
+A Northern Irish consortium bought out Povey and Dickinson in 2006 and slowly the circuit's fortunes began to turn.
 A new focus saw non-motorsport events predominate, including manufacturer product launches, dealer training, track days and testing, and corporate and experience days.
-In total the circuit now operates for 357 days each year.
+In total the circuit operated for 357 days each year.

-The motorsport calendar now centres on the the road circuit (most often on the clumsily-titled International Super Sportscar variant), with the BTCC established as a popular headline event, supplemented by Formula 3 and British GT races as well as club level car and bike events.
-This mix of events is ironically much closer to Peter Davies' original vision for the circuit, which now generates modest profits.
+The motorsport calendar was changed to centre on the the road circuit (most often on the clumsily-titled International Super Sportscar variant), with the BTCC established as a popular headline event, supplemented by Formula 3 and British GT races as well as club level car and bike events.
+This mix of events is ironically much closer to Peter Davies' original vision for the circuit, generating modest profits.

 In April 2013 the ownership changed hands once again, as it was sold to Jersey-based investment group Grey Rock, headed by sometime endurance racer Stuart Wright.
-The buyout was part of an acquisition of the neighbouring Priors Hall housing development but the new owners have stated the deal secures the speedway's future as a motorsport venue.
+The buyout was part of an acquisition of the neighbouring Priors Hall housing development but the new owners stated the deal had secured the speedway's future as a motorsport venue.

-New circuit boss Peter Hardman – himself a noted sports car and historic racer – says the focus will remain on the road course for motorsport activities and there may be revisions to the layout to reflect this in coming years, in the hope of attracting bigger international events.
+New circuit boss Peter Hardman – himself a noted sports car and historic racer – said the focus would remain on the road course for motorsport activities and suggested there could be revisions to the layout to reflect this in coming years, in the hope of attracting bigger international events.
 As part of a move to distance itself from oval racing, the Motor Speedway part of the name was quietly dropped, leaving the circuit simply branded as 'Rockingham'.